 We have carefully prepared the environment (the classroom) to create the best conditions for your child to build and develop harmoniously, physically, intellectually, psychologically, emotionally and socially.
 Your child is cared for individually, in a privileged way and at his or her own pace.

-The objectives of the children’s house
+Goals of the children’s house

 - Help each child to develop by enhancing his or her personal strengths.